PhMajerus/FIGfonts/README.md

 ![phm-shinonome](images/phm-shinonome.png)

 phm‑shinonome uses Unicode 16.0 octant characters to display the monospace Shinonome12 / 東雲12 (Shinonome 12‑dot Gothic/sans‑serif) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and released into the public domain.
-Shinonome was widely used on early Japanese Unix X11 environments (FreeBSD, Linux), and this FIGfont preserves its look while expanding it into a fully modern, compatibility‑complete design.
+Shinonome was widely used on early Japanese Unix X11 environments (FreeBSD, Linux).
+This FIGfont preserves its look while expanding it into a fully modern, compatibility‑complete design.
+Unlike many large font collections, that expansion of phm-shinonome is not aggregated or converted from other existing fonts, I designed each one of them to fit the shinonome design language.

 It uses three rows of characters built from 6×12 pseudo‑pixels for half‑width and 12×12 pseudo‑pixels for full‑width, rendered as 3×3 and 6×3 octant matrices.